Before you make a splash, get a pool inspection to identify any potential issues

-Pools bring a lot of joy to your home.
-They’re great entertainment for kids, adults, and even the family dog.
-But if you’re thinking about buying a home with a pool, it’s a good time to hire a pool inspector.
-You certainly don’t want to inherit someone else’s problem because the homeowner made pool care mistakes.
+Pools bring a lot of joy to your home, and they’re great entertainment for kids, adults, and even the family dog.
+But if you’re thinking about buying a home with a pool, you certainly don’t want to inherit someone else’s problem because the homeowner made pool care mistakes.

 Here’s when you should consider getting a pool inspection: